nifty-oss/limestone/library/README.md

 Although the use `TTL` defines a time period where the account creation is allowed &mdash; `150` slots is approximately 1 minute 19 seconds assuming `400`ms block times &mdash; it does not guarantee that the account is not closed and recreated between that interval.
 Additionally, it does not prevent an account being created, closed and recreated on the same transaction.

-For protocols that need such guarantee, an addional restriction should be added when closing an account that should not be recreated.
-The protocol should store the `slot` value used on the account derivation and validate that the account is being closed after `slot + TTL` &mdash; this will prevent the account recreation since the `slot` value will be too old to generate a PDA signer.
+For protocols that need such guarantee, an addional restriction needs be added when closing an account to prevent recreation.
+The protocol should store the `slot` value used on the account derivation and validate that the account is being closed after `slot + TTL` &mdash; this will prevent the account recreation since the `slot` value will be too old to generate a PDA signer for the same address.

 ## License